cafebazaar/BazaarPay/README.md

 ### Requirements

-- Minimum Android Version: The SDK requires Android 4.2 (API level 17) or higher.
+- The SDK requires Android 4.2 (API level 17) or higher.
-- Checkout Token: You need a checkout token before starting the payment flow.
+- You need a *Checkout Token* before starting the payment flow.

 ## Setup